How to open an FBS account?

 How to withdraw the money you earned with FBS?

 The procedure is very straightforward.
 Go to the Withdrawal page on the website or the Finances section of the FBS Personal Area and access Withdrawal.
 You can get the earned money via the same payment system that you used for depositing.
 In case you funded the account via various methods, withdraw your profit via the same methods in the ratio according to the deposited sums.

 One of the assumptions of technical analysis is that the price moves in trends.
 Let’s find out more about these trends.

 A trend is the general direction of the price of an asset on the market.
-If you look at a chart of any financial instrument, you will see that prices never move in straight lines, they are constituted of series of highs and lows.
+If you look at a chart of any financial instrument, you will see that prices never move in straight lines, they are constituted of a series of highs and lows.
 More often than not, a price has an upward or downward bias.

 - Sideways (flat, horizontal) trend – there is no well-defined trend in either direction.